Login

 How does the Canadian mortgage payment calculation differ from the U.S. payment calculation?

-The formula used to calculate mortgage payments in Canada and the U.S. is generally the same, but there are some differences in the specific calculations used.
+The formula used to calculate mortgage payments in Canada and in the U.S. is generally the same.
+However, there are important differences in how the calculations are applied.

-In both Canada and the U.S., mortgage payments are calculated based on the principal amount borrowed, the interest rate, and the length of the mortgage term.
-However, in Canada, mortgage payments are typically calculated based on semi-annual compounding, while in the U.S., mortgage payments are usually calculated based on monthly compounding.
+In both countries, mortgage payments are based on the principal amount borrowed, the interest rate, and the length of the mortgage term.
+However, in Canada, mortgage payments are typically calculated using semi-annual compounding, while in the U.S., mortgage payments are usually calculated using monthly compounding.

 Click to make smaller (-) or larger (+).